Dandiya queen Falguni Pathak takes Rs 40L price cut for Navratri performance

-Navratri star Falguni Pathak settles for 40-lakh price cut, pays for sound and light too.
+Navratri star Falguni Pathak, who is being paid an estimated Rs 1.10 crore, settles for a price cut, pays for sound and light too.
 Is the real estate slump robbing dandiya-raas of its extravagance?

 It’s certainly not acche din for singer and Navratri star Falguni Pathak this year.
 The queen of dandiya, who navratri organisers would trip over each other to book, has been compelled to take a price cut.

 Pathak, who will perform at Raas Garba 2015 organised by the Ghatkopar Gujrati Samaj between October 13 and 22 at Ghatkopar East, is being paid an estimated R1.10 crore, R40 lakh lower than last year when she performed in Goregaon.

 Last year too, when she teamed up with Wizcraft, she sliced her 2013 price by Rs 50 lakh.
 Additionally, for the first time the organisers have asked her to foot the lights and sound bill, which means she will have between Rs 90 to Rs 95 lakh to herself.

 Pravin Chheda of the Samaj, confirmed, “We have signed Falguni for R1.10 crore.
 She will be paying for lights and sound.
 We are expecting a grand celebration.”

 Preety Pinky perform in Borivli (W) this year before 30,000 people; expected to receive between Rs 50 and Rs 60 lakh